There is so much that we can’t control, and it’s easy to focus on those things and feel helpless to stop them. But in this...Read More

 The estimate formula is…

 Years of Creditable Service: this is the number of years that count towards your retirement, and possibly some military time.
-Time in military service counts here *only* if it was done during a period covered by military leave with pay or leave without pay from civilian service.
+(Time in military service counts here *only* if it was performed during a period covered by military leave with pay or leave without pay from civilian service.
 See Section 51A2.1-3 of the CSRS / FERS Handbook)

 40: this is a fixed number and does not change